Regent Diamond

-The Regent Diamond is a 140.64 carat diamond owned by the French state and on display in the Louvre, worth £48,000,000.
+The Regent Diamond is a 140.64 carat diamond owned by the French state and on display in the Louvre, worth US$60,000,000 as of 2025.
+Mined in India and cut in London, it was purchased by the regent of France in the early 18th century.

 History

 Discovery

-According to legend, the diamond was discovered by an enslaved man in the Kollur Mine near the Krishna River and was concealed by the slave in a leg wound, which he suffered while fleeing the siege of Golconda.
-The slave then made to the Indian coast, where he met an English sea captain and offered him 50% of all profits made on the sale of the diamond in exchange for safe passage out of India.
+According to legend, the diamond was discovered by an enslaved man in the Kollur Mine near the Krishna River in India and was concealed by the slave in a leg wound, which he suffered while fleeing the 1687 siege of Golconda by the Moghul Emperor Aurangzeb.
+The slave then made it to the coast, where he met an English sea captain and offered him 50% of all profits made on the sale of the diamond in exchange for safe passage out of India.
 However, the sea captain killed the slave and sold the diamond to the eminent Indian diamond merchant Jamchand.